projen/projen/docs/awscdk-construct.md

 const thing = require('../resources/some-resource.json')
 ```

-# Migrating existing projects
+## Migrating existing projects

 Your existing CDK constructs likely have a different file structure than what this projen project expects.
 Projen projects
 are highly opinionated.
 There are a few expectations of this project you should modify your existing library to conform to:

 * All .ts files are expected to be in the `src/` directory.
 Existing constructs should all be moved there.
 However,
 you can override this directory by setting `srcdir`.
 * Compiled .js and .d.ts files will go into the `lib/` directory.
 This directory will be removed and rebuilt each build.
 Do not store source .ts files in your `lib/` or 'libdir'.
 * The entrypoint file for all constructs should be `src/main.ts`.
 If your existing library is not in the main.ts file,
 you can add the following to export it:

 ```typescript
 export * from './our-s3-bucket'
 ```

-# Feedback

-If you find there is anything we missed, please submit Issues or (better yet) Pull Requests on Github.